Office of Emergency Management

 We provide speakers to community organizations and homeowner’s associations.
 OEM speakers provide an overview of OEM responsibilities, as well as instruction on making your own emergency survival kit.
 If your group or club would like to learn more about the OEM, please contact us at 847-297-5911 to schedule a speaker.

 Main Township OEM volunteers have supported many local events that include the North Maine Fire Protection District, Park Ridge Fire Department, Taste of Park Ridge, Annual Crop Walk, National Night Out Against Crime, Annual Garage Sale and other local community events.
-If you are interested in becoming an OEM volunteer, please contact us or fill out a volunteer application.
+If you are interested in becoming an OEM volunteer, please contact us.
 No prior experience is required.
 Emergency management training is provided for free.
 We need volunteers in administration, response, communications, ground search, rescue, for language translations and severe storm watching.

 Maine Township Citizen Corps Council